-Champions Oncology, Inc. is a technology-enabled research organization engaged in creating transformative technology solutions to be utilized in drug discovery and development.
+Champions Oncology, Inc. (the "Company", "us", "we", and "our") is a technology-enabled research organization engaged in creating technology solutions to be utilized in drug discovery and development.
 The Company's research center operates in both regulatory and non-regulatory environments and consists of a comprehensive set of computational and experimental research platforms.
 Its pharmacology, biomarker, and data platforms are designed to facilitate drug discovery and development at lower costs and increased speeds.

-The Company has four operating subsidiaries: Champions Oncology (Israel), Limited, Champions Biotechnology U.K., Limited, and Champions Oncology, S.R.L.
+The Company has four operating subsidiaries: Champions Oncology (Israel), Limited, Champions Biotechnology U.K., Limited, Champions Oncology, S.R.L.
 (Italy), and Corellia A.I..
-For the three months ended July 31, 2023 and 2022, there were no revenues earned by these subsidiaries.
+For the three months ended July 31, 2024 and 2023, there were no revenues earned by these subsidiaries.

-The Company's foreign subsidiaries functional currency is the U.S. dollar.
+The Company's functional currency for its foreign subsidiaries is the U.S. dollar.
 Transaction gains and losses are recognized in earnings.
 The Company is subject to foreign exchange rate fluctuations in connection with the Company's international operations.